-The Project is to undertake aerial video mapping of northern coastal areas of Afognak and Kodiak Island at extreme low tides; these locations have been identified as among the highest risk for spill impacts.
-Video mapping will employ the shore zone mapping protocols of the Washington ShoreZone mapping project (see also: http://www2.wadnr.gov/nearshore/research/index.asp#project9; http://srmwww.gov.bc.ca/dss/rpts/BCBiophysicalShore-ZoneMapping.pdf), incorporating all of their features and new ones appropriate for Alaska.
-Imagery will be collected with future application ShoreZone protocols for mapping biological, geological and anthropogenic attributes.
-Approximately 1,600 km of coastline will be mapped in a five-day survey.
+The Project is to undertake aerial video mapping of the coastal areas of the outer Kenai coast (McCarty Fiord to Prince William Sound) at extreme low tides.
+Video mapping will employ the shore zone mapping protocols of the Washington ShoreZone mapping project, incorporating all of their features and new ones appropriate for Alaska.
+Biological, geological and anthropogenic attributes of the coast will be mapped.
+Approximately 2100 km of coastline will be mapped in a six-day survey.
 Final imagery will be set up on an ArcIMS website (probably at UAA).

-The project is proposed as a component of the EVOS-GEM Nearshore program and will provide a spatial framework for more detailed mapping
+The project is proposed as a component of the EVOS-GEM Nearshore program and will provide a spatial framework for more detailed mapping.